notamedia/bitrix-i18n/README.md

 # i18n in Bitrix CMS

 Module of internationalization of content in info blocks for Bitrix CMS.
+Allows you to create multiple language versions of the item with a public ID.

+See the screenshots of the interface of internationalization in the wiki.

 ## Installation